To rest in Jesus is to find rest for our souls! Our Great God and Savior told us this:

 Were you able to?
 I certainly could not.
 Jesus is God!
 He is the Father, He is the Son and He is the Holy Ghost, and all these three are one (1 John 5:7, John 1:1 and John 1:14).
 For anyone who is born again, we rest in Jesus every single day, every single hour and every single minute of our lives.
 Hallelujah!

-The Apostle Paul also told us that are real rest is in Jesus and not the Sabbath:
+The Apostle Paul also told us that our real rest is in Jesus and not the Sabbath:

 So don’t let anyone condemn you for what you eat or drink, or for not celebrating certain holy days or new moon ceremonies or Sabbaths.
 For these rules are only shadows of the reality yet to come.
 And Christ himself is that reality (Colossians 2:16-17 NLT).